shatteredsilicon/mariadb-tools/docs/user/html/_sources/mariadb-align-output.rst.txt

 AUTHORS
 =======

-Baron Schwartz, Brian Fraser, and Daniel Nichter
+Cole Busby,Baron Schwartz, Brian Fraser, and Daniel Nichter

 ABOUT THIS MARIADB TOOL
 =======================